Skip to Content

 Tressa Jamil

-Make savory baked quinoa balls to replace traditional meatballs in a recipe, or serve them as a tasty appetizer or snack at your next get-together.
+Make savory baked quinoa balls to replace traditional meatballs in a recipe, or enjoy them as an appetizer or snack with your favorite dipping sauce.

 5 from 4 votes